pabardina/blog-hugo/site/content/post/airflow-local-env.md

 ## Airflow at work

-In our teams, we have differents kind of workflows.
-From simple python script to complex ETL used for our data warehouse.
+In our teams, we have different kind of workflows.
+From simple python scripts to complex ETL used for our data warehouse.
 Before Airflow, we had been using AWS Step Functions with AWS ECS.
-It worked pretty well, but our developers could not easily be autonomus on managing their workflows.
+It worked pretty well, but our developers could not easily manage their workflows autonomously.
 We used Terraform to deploy AWS Step functions which was not used by anybody except myself.

-Then, we have discovered Airflow, it has simplified the way we deploy and monitor our scripts.
-Thus, our time to market has increased because of it ease.
-For information, we use KubernetesExecutor and are big fan.
+Then, we discovered Airflow, it has simplified the way we deploy and monitor our scripts.
+Thus, our time to market has increased because of its ease.
+For information, we use KubernetesExecutor and are big fans.

 ### How do we use it ?